zahariaa/h2s/README.md

 Note that the standard `'mdsinit'` initialization is the global optimum of this reduced objective function.

-## Other stuff: statistical inference
+## Going deeper: statistical inference

 The H2S framework can also report statistical significance for each individual summary statistic, and significant differences between them.
 These are permutation- and bootstrap-based tests that are applied to the high-dimensional data.
 The output is a `SetOfHyps` object.